Digital currencies: How to be more China, less El Salvador

 What then for the future of digital currencies, whether cryptocoin-based or otherwise?
 Verdict finds out with Lizette Keller, partner at RSM El Salvador, an accounting firm with a supervisory capacity on that nation’s Bitcoin project.

-Also lending their views are Chris Caruana, VP of AML at financial risk management and fraud prevention provider Feedzai, Michael Kamerman, Group CEO of trading platform Skilling, and Kristjan Kangro, CEO and founder of cryptocurrency investment platform Change who has been heavily involved in the Estonian government’s crypto regulation.
+Also lending their views are Chris Caruana, VP of AML at financial risk management and fraud prevention provider Feedzai and Michael Kamerman, Group CEO of trading platform Skilling.
+Opinions also come from Kristjan Kangro, CEO and founder of cryptocurrency investment platform Change who has been heavily involved in the Estonian government’s crypto regulation, and James Wallis, VP of CBDCs & Central Bank Engagements at Ripple.
+Blockchain payment platform Ripple recently announced a new partnership with the Republic of Palau to explore the country’s first national digital currency and previously worked with the Royal Monetary Authority of Bhutan on its private ledger to pilot a CBDC.

 Through separate interviews, Verdict presents a roundtable of views on how digital currencies can be implemented and the likely future for cryptocurrencies and CBDCs.